brotherelric/discord-ui/README.md

     <summary>5.1.0</summary>

     ## **Changed**
-    - Component custom ids are now optional, if no custom id is passed, a 100 character long random string will be used
+    - Component custom ids are now optional, if no custom id is passed, a 100 characters long random string will be used
-    - The order of SelectMenus init params changed, custom_id is now after options
+    - The order of SelectMenus init params changed, `custom_id` comes now after `options`
     ```py
     SelectMenu("my_custom_id", [options...here])
     # is now
     SelectMenu([options...here], "my_custom_id")
     ```
     - ButtonStyles is now ButtonStyle
-    - `ButtonStyle` value names changed: color names are now capitalized and `Danger` is now `Destructive
+    - `ButtonStyle` value names changed: color names are now capitalized and `Danger` is now `Destructive`
     - renamed cog decorators: `slash_cog` -> `slash_command`, `subslash_cog` -> `subslash_command`, `context_cog` -> `context_command`, `listening_component_cog` -> `listening_component`
     - `Listener.target_user` is now `Listener.target_users` and can take users, members and ids as the value

     ## **Fixed**
     - disable_action_row
-    - disabling action row
+    - `ActionRow.disable`
     - no interaction events being dispatched because subclasses of dpy2 commands.Bot instances wouldn't get overriden which lead to not enabling needed debug events
-    - when no matching component listener in `Listener` could be found, the events for components events wouldn't been dispatched
+    - when no matching component listener in `Listener` could be found, the events for components events wouldn't be dispatched
-    - delete_after keyword in message send override
+    - delete_after keyword in message send override not working
-    - mentionable slashoptions not being parsed to objects
+    - mentionable type in slashoptions not being parsed to objects

     ## **Added**
     - `**fields` to all functions that edit the message components.
 The **fields parameter can be used to edit other properties of the message without using `.edit` again and send a "useless" request